 Comfort is Key

-Whether you decide to use a Zafu, Zen Pillow, V-Shaped Cushion or Meditation Bench is a matter of personal preference.
+Whether you decide to use a Zafu, Zen Cushion, or V-Shaped Cushion is a matter of personal preference.
 Remember that whatever you choose should allow you to sit comfortably with all your spinal curves intact.

 Check out our Meditation Cushion Guide for more info.